 Social-psychological, cultural, clinical, and pharmacological factors associated with the use of psychoactive drugs and other compulsive behaviors.

 HBSS 4114: Competence with Multicultural Populations: Research & Practice

 Health status, needs, and problems of multicultural populations in urban environments and sensitivity to these issues in effective programs.

 HBSS 4118: Principles of Health Related Behavioral and Social Change: Initiation to Maintenance

 Theory and techniques for initiating and maintaining change for a variety of addictive and problem behaviors, including a focus on integrating relapse prevention, stages of change, and motivational interviewing.
 Attention is also paid to facilitating social change in varied organizational settings.

-HBSS 4123: Violence and its Prevention
+HBSS 4123: Violence Prevention and "All Hazards" Preparedness

 This course covers the nature and prevention of invisible and covert, as well as visible and overt violence, including intrapersonal, interpersonal, family, community, gang, school, societal, and international manifestations.

 HBSS 4901: Research and independent study in health education